 If you can book online, there will be a map for you to look at of the campsite.
 It will look something like this:

 You can zoom in and out on different loops, and the really nice thing about the Recreation.gov website is that when you click on one of the icons, it will most likely bring up a little picture of your potential campsite.
 This is a great way to check out how sheltered the site is and how close it is to other sites.

 You will want as many trees as possible around your site so that you aren’t roasting alive when the sun comes up in the morning, or being blown away if it gets windy.
 It’s also nice to have a little privacy between you and your neighbors.

 As for actual locations, once you zoom in on the map it should indicate where the bathrooms are, which you should stay a safe distance from for obvious reasons.
 Don’t be so far away that you won’t make it there if you get up in the middle of the night, but give them some breathing room.
 Same for dumpsters, although they’re not always marked on the map.

 Proximity To Other Activities

 My final tip is to do a little bit of research about nearby activities.
 Personally, I don’t go camping just to sit around and eat delicious camping food (although that is a big bonus).
-I go camping to enjoy nature and get outside, so I want to make sure I have access to trails wherever I’m going.
+I go camping to also go hiking, so I want to make sure I have access to trails wherever I’m going.

-Most campgrounds will have access to trails, but if that information isn’t already listed on the campground description, then try heading over to Trip Adviser to see what other visitors have said.
-You would be surprised how many campgrounds are there.
-Of course, I also encourage you to check out the campground reviews on Outdoor Beginner.
+Most campgrounds will have access to trails, but if that information isn’t already listed on the campground description, then try heading over to Trip Adviser or the campground reviews on Outdoor Beginner.

 A close proximity to general civilization is also a good bet if you’re going out on your first trip.
 You’ve got plenty of time to head out into the wilderness, so start simple.
 Google your campground’s name and see what is nearby on Google Maps to judge this.